cs1302uga/cs1302-tutorials/packages.md

 Each path can be a path to a directory or a `.jar` file (usually used for third party libraries).

-**NOTE:** The class path should always point to a default package for _compiled_ code.
-If you are compiling a `.java` file that depends on an already compiled class, then will need to specifiy the class path to the corresponding default package for that dependency when invoking `javac`.
+**VERY IMPORTANT NOTE:** The class path should always point to a default package for _compiled_ code.
+If you are compiling a `.java` file that depends on an already compiled class, then you will need to specifiy the class path to the corresponding default package for that dependency when invoking `javac`.

 ### Import Statements